wayneminton/7dbs/postgres/README.md

     values ('Birdman', '(5,0,0,0,0,0,0,0,0,0,7,7,0,0,7,0,0,0)');
 ```

-The following were used to create the create_book_db.sql and book_data.sql
+The following were used to create V1__Base_version.sql and book_data.sql
 scripts:

 ```
-pg_dump --schema-only --schema=public --no-owner book >create_book_db.sql
+pg_dump --schema-only --schema=public --no-owner book >V1__Base_version.sql
 pg_dump --data-only --schema=public --no-owner book >book_data.sql
 ```

-The create script had a couple of flaws:
+The book_data.sql script had a couple of flaws:

 1. The seq generator for the actors and movies table was set to 1.
 2. The search_path was hosed unless you want to qualilfy everything with it's